A Phase 2 Clinical Study of KHK4827

-Subject has received at least one previous phototherapy or systemic psoriasis therapy or has been a candidate to receive phototherapy or systemic psoriasis therapy in the opinion of the investigator.
+- Subject has received at least one previous phototherapy or systemic psoriasis therapy or has been a candidate to receive phototherapy or systemic psoriasis therapy in the opinion of the investigator.

-Subject has involved BSA ≥ 10% and PASI ≥ 12 at screening and at baseline.
+- Subject has involved BSA ≥ 10% and PASI ≥ 12 at screening and at baseline.

-Subject diagnosed with erythrodermic psoriasis, pustular psoriasis, medication-induced, or medication-exacerbated psoriasis.
+- Subject diagnosed with erythrodermic psoriasis, pustular psoriasis, medication-induced, or medication-exacerbated psoriasis.

-Evidence of skin conditions at the time of the screening visit (eg, eczema) that would interfere with evaluations of the effect of investigational product on psoriasis.
+- Evidence of skin conditions at the time of the screening visit (eg, eczema) that would interfere with evaluations of the effect of investigational product on psoriasis.

 - Subject has any active Common Terminology Criteria for Adverse Events (CTCAE) grade 2 or higher infection

-Subject has a significant concurrent medical condition or laboratory abnormalities, as defined in the study protocol.
+- Subject has a significant concurrent medical condition or laboratory abnormalities, as defined in the study protocol.

 Subject has used the following therapies within 14 days of the first dose: topical calcineurin inhibitors including tacrolimus